Carmenta Tutor Profile: Audra F.

 - I am a member of Eta Sigma Phi, the National Honorary Classical Fraternity.

-- I was made a co-Editor-in-Chief for the Forum, an online newspaper for Gettysburg College, in only my second year.
+- I was made a co-Editor-in-Chief for the Forum, an digital newspaper for Gettysburg College, in only my second year.

 - For the students in my beginner’s level class, I made a board game in Latin based on the game Clue, complete with Roman characters and locations.